firefly2442/my-flux-kubernetes/README.md

 When the cluster is deleted and re-instantiated from scratch, this file can be applied using `kubectl` and then the sealed secrets pod restarted.

+Trivy security scans are done automatically through the Trivy Operator.
+These are picked up by the Trivy DefectDojo Report Operator which passes them to the DefectDojo web-ui.
+This requires a secret API key setup in DefectDojo and setup within the Trivy DefectDojo Report Operator.

 ## Application URL List

 * [Heimdall Application Portal](http://portal.homelab.rivetcode.com)